Tony Hawk’s™ Pro Skater™ 3 + 4 – A Legendary Remake Slams Down July 11

 Additional Pro Goals

-Something we do get, however, is an extra helping of stuff to do after we complete the initial 10 goals in each of Tony Hawk’s Pro Skater 4’s levels.
-They’re adding something called “pro goals,” which are basically more difficult challenges that explore complex lines and aspects of a level not explored in the initial 10 goals.
+What we failed to get, however, was another helping of things to do after beating the first ten objectives in Tony Hawk’s Pro Skater 4′s levels.
+They're adding something called "pro goals," which are harder challenges that cover intricate lines and portions of a level not covered in the original 10 goals.

 Returning